-filename is a disk image filename, or a set of block driver options if -image-opts is specified. dev is an NBD device.
+filename is a disk image filename, or a set of block driver options if --image-opts is specified.

---object type,id=id,...props...
+dev is an NBD device.

+--object type, id=id, ... props...

 Define a new instance of the type object class identified by id.
 See the qemu(1) manual page for full details of the properties supported.
-The common object types that it makes sense to define are the secret object, which is used to supply passwords and/or encryption keys, and the tls-creds object, which is used to supply TLS credentials for the qemu-nbd server.
+The common object types that it makes sense to define are the secret object, which is used to supply passwords and/or encryption keys, and the tls-creds object, which is used to supply TLS credentials for the qemu-nbd server or client.

+'''

 -p, --port=port

+'''

-The TCP port to listen on (default '10809')
+The TCP port to listen on as a server, or connect to as a client (default '10809').